-Korean Bulgogi Bowls are packed with flavor and absolutely delicious!
-Simple marinated pork served over kimchi fried rice with leafy greens and a fried egg on top.
-This dish is better than take-out, and easy to make from home! | Tastes Better From Scratch
+Korean Bulgogi Bowls are marinated pork served over kimchi fried rice with leafy greens and a fried egg on top.
+They are packed with flavor and absolutely delicious!

 Occasionally I’ll try and see what’s trending in the food world and make sure to include some of that for you guys to.
 But honestly, it’s mostly just stuff that I love to eat, and I hope you will like it too!

 These Korean Bulgogi Bowls fall under that category.
 I totally got the idea for these bowls from a great Korean taco restaurant here in Saint Louis called Seoul Taco.
 They have these amazing Bulgogi Bowls that include leafy greens, kimchi fried rice, bulgogi marinated pork, and a fried egg on top.
 The first time I had one I pretty much died and went to heaven.

 flavor is bold and a little spicy and I’ve always just eaten it over white rice with some Korean kimchi on the side.
 But once I tried these Korean Bulgogi Bowls I knew immediately I had to create them from home.
 KIMCHI FRIED RICE, people.
 It’s a thing, and it’s the BOMB.

 OH MY.
 GOOSSHHHH these were amazing.
 My husband even raved about them for two days straight.
 I’m hopeful you guys love these sort of fun and super flavorful ethnic dishes too.
 And if this sounds even remotely like your kinda thing, I am confidant you are going to LOVE these!

-- 1 lb pork tenderloin
+- 1 pound pork tenderloin

 - ¼ cup low-sodium soy sauce

-- 1 Tbsp sesame oil
+- 1 Tablespoon sesame oil

-- 1 Tbsp light brown sugar
+- 1 Tablespoon light brown sugar

 - 3 cloves garlic , minced